Birth of a cooperative

 In 2007, Tereos acquired a foothold in Mozambique, acquiring one of the country’s four sugar factories, in Marromeu.

-In parallel, thanks to the acquisition and development of Guarani, Tereos doubled the capacities of its existing facilities in Brazil and then acquired and developed new capacities in São José, Tanabi and Andrade.
+In parallel, Tereos teams achieve to double the capacities of its existing facilities in Brazil and acquire new capacities in São José, Tanabi and Andrade.
 In 2007, Guarani was listed on the São Paulo stock market.

 Through the acquisition of the Ludus sugar factory in 2012, the Group moved into Romania, a region with a poor sugar supply.